 Operating since 1782, Sworders is one of the leading fine art and antiques auction houses in the United Kingdom.
 In 2008, the business expanded into its purpose-built auction rooms in Stansted Mountfitchet, opened by HRH Princess Michael of Kent.
-This year, we celebrate 10 years in our award-winning premises and, to mark the occasion, we will host a prestigious 10th anniversary sale on Tuesday 19 June, profiling fine furniture, British and European paintings, silver, clocks and works of art.
+This year, we celebrate 10 years in our award-winning premises and, to mark the occasion, we will host a prestigious 10th anniversary auction on Tuesday 19 and Wednesday 20 June, profiling fine furniture, British and European paintings, silver, clocks and works of art.

 Her Royal Highness Princess Michael of Kent opening our Stansted Mountfitchet Saleroom in 2008

 Tom’s Trust help children with brain tumours to live fully, by providing Clinical Psychologists to assess and treat their emotional needs within a rehabilitation setting, as well as providing support for their families.

 The charity was founded in 2011 by Debs and Andrew Whitley as a legacy to their only son Tom, who died in November 2010, just seven months after being diagnosed with a malignant brain tumour.

 The Trust now funds ‘Brainbow’ – a unique specialist service at Addenbrooke’s Hospital, providing Clinical Psychologists to support children with brain tumours and their families from the point of diagnosis, throughout treatment and beyond.

 To make a donation to Tom’s Trust simply text the message 'TOMS11£amount' to 70070 for example to make a £10 donation, please text 'TOMS11£10' to 70070.

 To find out more about the charity’s inspirational work, please visit - http://www.tomstrust.org.uk/

 You may also make a donation on the Tom's Trust website, please reference 'SWORDERS'.